 - Knox cloud services

-Some users are experiencing an issue when enrolling a device in a KCS solution.
-The KCS solution will launch, check for an assigned profile, then close with no error message and proceed to the Android setup wizard.
+Some users are experiencing an issue when enrolling a device in a Knox cloud service.
+The solution will launch, check for an assigned profile, then close with no error message and proceed to the Android setup wizard.
 When a dumpstate log is captured from the affected device, the following error is shown:

 The Samsung Knox warranty bit has been tripped.
 Available on all Samsung Knox-compatible devices, the Knox warranty bit is a security feature that detects if unofficial software has been installed on your phone.
 This prevents malicious attempts to access your data.

 The Knox Warranty Bit, a one-time programmable bit e-fuse, detects if a non-Knox kernel is loaded on the device.
 The warranty bit has a value of “0” but changes to “1” if an older or unofficial Android build is installed on the device, indicating that the security of the Knox container has been compromised.
 If the Knox Warranty Bit has been tripped, the device is prevented from using Knox services.